OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: Case Study

 \textbf{Object Type Identification:} From the questions above, we identified the following object types: \textit{Student}, \textit{File}, \textit{Page}, \textit{Folder}, \textit{Assignment}, \textit{Group}, \textit{Course}, and \textit{Exam}.
 These object types were identified by extracting key nouns from the questions that belong to the domain vocabulary.
 These object types model the domain of interest. \tablename~\ref{tab:Q2OT} presents the Question-to-Object Type matrix (\texttt{Q2OT}), derived from the previous stage.

-\textbf{Conceptual Modeling:} \figurename~\ref{fig:DomainModel} presents the conceptual model using UML notation, illustrating the relationships between object types.
-This model includes additional object types beyond those represented in the \texttt{Q2OT} matrix, reflecting the iterative nature of our approach.
+\textbf{Conceptual Modeling:} \figurename~\ref{fig:DomainModel} presents the conceptual model using UML notation, a de facto modeling standard widely used in the industry, illustrating the relationships between object types.
+Nonetheless, the methodology is modeling-language agnostic, and equivalent results can be achieved with alternative notations.
+This model was developed following the conceptual modeling process described in Section~\ref{subsec:domain}, based on stakeholder input, system documentation, and database schema analysis.
+The model includes additional object types beyond those represented in the \texttt{Q2OT} matrix, reflecting the iterative nature of our approach.
 For example, the object type \textit{Teacher} was later identified by reviewing the Moodle documentation as a relevant entity within the process.
 Additionally, \textit{User} was introduced as a supertype encompassing both \textit{Teacher} and \textit{Student} as explained in Section \ref{fig:Method_Representation}.

 Design choices also influence object type identification.
 For instance, \textit{Grade} was modeled as an attribute of both \textit{Submission} and \textit{Exam Sheet}, though an alternative approach could define it as a separate class.
 The model also includes grayed-out classes, such as \textit{Exam Sheet}, \textit{Submission}, \textit{Module}, \textit{Activity Module}, and \textit{Resource Module}.
 While some of these could be considered object types, their selection depends on modeling design choices.
 For example, \textit{Exam} and \textit{Assignment} are tightly related to \textit{Exam Sheet} and \textit{Submission}, respectively, due to the decomposition relation nature.
 Thus, we have not considered defining separate object types for \textit{Exam Sheet} and \textit{Submission}, which are parts of \textit{Exam} and \textit{Assignment}.